openeew/openeew/data/README.md

               <minute>.jsonl
 ```
 Here:
-- `<country_code>` is the ISO 3166 two-digit country code of the country in which device is deployed, as lowercase. e.g. mx, cl
+- `<country_code>` is the ISO 3166 two-digit country code of the country in which device is deployed, as lowercase e.g. mx for Mexico, cl for Chile.
 - `<device_id>`, of variable length, is the string identifier of the device, e.g. 000, 001.
 This can be used in conjunction with the device metadata file (see below).
 It is unique per country
 - `<year>` is the UTC year with century of the data, e.g. 2019
 - `<month>` is the UTC month of the data as a zero-padded decimal, e.g. 01, 02, 11, 12